dotnet/roslynator/docs/Configuration.md

 ## Default Configuration (`.roslynatorconfig`)

 If you want to configure Roslynator on a user-wide basis you have to use Roslynator config file.
-Default configuration file can be used with extension for Visual Studio or VS code.
+Default configuration file can be used with VS extension or VS code extension.

 ### Format of Default Configuration File